$4,935.18 inc. Processing Fees

 Gain your qualification using our simulated coding workplace with thousands of health records

 Develop entry level coding skills, this course includes content of introductory and intermediate clinical coding, plus the processes required for clinical coding in the workplace.
-This course is designed for those working in healthcare with support of their employer.
+Start anytime, work at your own pace with online tutor support.

 Who should do this course?